elektito/gravity/README.md

  - Box2D

 In order to build run `./waf configure` and then `./waf build`.
-A C++11 compliant compiler is needed.
+A C++11 compliant compiler and a Python interpreter is needed.

 Only tested on Linux so far, but building on other systems should be possible.